MicrosoftDocs/quantum-docs-pr/articles/overview/why-learn-quantum-computing.md

 # Why should you learn Quantum Computing?

-Ok, quantum computers are cool.
-But, why should you learn quantum computing?
+Quantum computers are cool but why should you learn quantum computing?
 In this section, we are going to give you some reasons why learning quantum computing today is a great idea.

 ## Join the quantum revolution